learn-co-curriculum/phase-0-about-this-course/README.md

 Finally, we'll introduce Git, GitHub, and the concept of version control, essential for storing your programming work in this course and beyond.

-At the end of the prework, your final task will be to use all of your new skills and knowledge to build and publish your own website!
+At the end of the Software Engineering Prep, your final task will be to use all of your new skills and knowledge to build and publish your own website!